Investigating $R_D$ and $R_{D^*}$ anomalies in a Left-Right model with an Inverse Seesaw: Left-Right Model with inverse seesaw (LRIS)

 The scalar-fermion interactions in the LRIS model can be inferred from the left-right symmetric Yukawa Lagrangian which can be generally expressed as here $i$ and $j$ are family indices that run from $1\ldots3$, $y^Q$ and $\tilde y^Q$ represent the quark Yukawa couplings while $y^L$ and $\tilde{y}^L$ stand for the lepton Yukawa couplings.
-It should be noted that a $Z_2$ discrete symmetry is implemented in order to forbid a mixing mass term $M \bar{S^c_1} S_{2}$ and thus preserving the IS mechanism, as discussed in~\cite{Khalil:2010iu}.
-Under this symmetry, only $S_1$ has an odd charge while the rest of other particles have even charges.
+It should be noted that a $Z_4$ discrete symmetry is implemented in order to forbid a mixing mass term $M \bar{S^c_1} S_{2}$ and thus preserving the IS mechanism in a way similar to imposing $Z_2$ symmetry discussed in~\cite{Khalil:2010iu}.
+Under this discrete $Z_2$ symmetry, $S_1$ has a charge $-1$ and all other fields have a charge $+1$.
 The fields in Eq.(\ref{Lag}) are defined as

 \be \chi_R= ,\,\,\,\, \phi= ,\,\,\,\, Q_{A}= ,\,\,\, L_{A}= ,\,\,\,\, for\,\,\, A=L,R.\ee The dual bidoublet $\widetilde{\phi}$ and doublet $\widetilde{\chi}_{R}$ are defined as $\widetilde{\phi}=\tau_2\phi^*\tau_2$ and $\widetilde{\chi}_{R}=i\tau_2\chi^*_{R}$ respectively.
 Clearly, from the scalar sector of the model and before symmetry breaking, there are $12$ scalar degrees of freedom: $4$ of $\chi_R$ and $8$ of $\phi$.
 After symmetry breaking, six scalars out of these $12$ degrees of freedom remain as physical Higgs bosons while the other degrees of freedom are eaten by the neutral gauge bosons: $Z_\mu$ and $Z'_\mu$ and the charged gauge bosons: $W^\pm_\mu$ and $W'^\pm_\mu$ to acquire their masses.
 The physical Higgs bosons are two charged Higgs bosons, one pseudoscalar Higgs boson, and the remaining three are $CP$-even neutral Higgs bosons.
 For a detailed discussion about the Higgs sector of the LRIS model we refer to Ref.\cite{Ezzat:2021bzs}.